Banque de Luxembourg: Branches

-Designed by Bernardo Fort-Brescia, from the architectural practice Arquitectonica in Miami, the Bank's head office and recently inaugurated extension houses the Bank's Luxembourg-based sales teams.
+Designed by Bernardo Fort-Brescia, from the architectural practice Arquitectonica in Miami, the bank's head office was inaugurated in 1994.
+An extension was completed in 2011.
+The building houses the Bank's Luxembourg-based sales teams.
 The support and back office teams are located at the administrative headquarters in Howald.

-Belgium

-The Bank's two private banking centres in Brussels and in Ghent provide fully fledged private banking services to wealthy residents in Belgium.
+In Belgium, the bank's two private banking centers in Brussels and in Ghent provide fully fledged private banking services to wealthy local residents.